-- D. Prohibited Investments The City's authorized investment options are more restrictive than those allowed by state law.
-Furthermore, this Policy specifically prohibits investment in the securities listed below: - 1.
-Obligations, whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal. - 2.
-Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest. - 3.
+- 2. Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest. - 3.
 All collateralized mortgage obligations. - 4.
-Reverse repurchase agreements. - E. Diversification It is the policy of the City to diversify its investments within the portfolio.
-Diversification will be achieved by building a portfolio with a variety of issuers, security types, and maturities to reduce overconcentration and mitigate risk.
+Reverse repurchase agreements. - E. Diversification It is the policy of the City to diversify its investment portfolios.
 The diversification will protect interest income from the volatility of interest rates and the avoidance of undue concentration of assets in a specific maturity sector; therefore, portfolio maturities shall be staggered.
-Exceptions are made for cash, government pools and U.S. Government issues.
 In establishing specific diversification strategies, the following general policies and constraints shall apply: - 1.
 Risk of market price volatility shall be controlled through maturity diversification and by controlling unacceptable maturity extensions and a mismatch of liabilities and assets.
-The maturity extension will be controlled by limiting the weighted average maturity of the internal investment pool portfolio to 730 days or less.
+The maturity extension will be controlled by limiting the weighted average maturity of the internal investment pool portfolio to 550 days.
 All long-term maturities will be intended to cover long-term liabilities.
 In addition, at least 5 percent of the funds in the investment pool portfolio will be liquid at all times.
-Investment pool liquidity, which consists of immediately available funds, is defined as shares in a local government investment pool and money market mutual fund, as well as bank demand and savings deposit balances.
-Although there is no maximum defined portfolio liquidity position, it is the intent of this Policy to seek out higher yielding alternative investments in accordance with the prioritized objectives of preservation and safety of principal, meeting liquidity needs, and yield enhancement as stated throughout the Public Funds Investment Act. - 2.
+Investment pool liquidity, which consists of immediately available funds, is defined as shares in a local government investment pool and money market mutual fund, as well as bank demand deposit balances.
+Although there is no maximum defined portfolio liquidity position, it is the intent of this Policy to seek out higher yielding alternative investments in accordance with the prioritized objectives of preservation and safety of principal, meeting liquidity needs and yield enhancement as stated throughout the Public Funds Investment Act. - 2.
 The Investment Committee shall establish strategies and guidelines for the percentage of the total portfolio that may be invested in U.S. Treasury securities, federal agencies/instrumentalities, repurchase agreements, insured/collateralized certificates of deposit and other securities or obligations.
-The Investment Committee shall conduct a quarterly review of these guidelines and shall evaluate the probability of market and default risk in various investment sectors as part of its considerations.

-3. Risk of principal loss in the portfolio as a whole shall be minimized by diversifying investment types according to the following limitations based on book values at the time of purchase:
+The Investment Committee shall conduct a quarterly review of these guidelines, and shall evaluate the probability of market and default risk in various investment sectors as part of its considerations. - 3.
+Risk of principal loss in the portfolio as a whole shall be minimized by diversifying investment types according to the following limitations based on book values:

+Investment Type

+% of Portfolio

-Investment Type % of Po ortfolio • U.S. Government Treasury Notes/Bills & Obligations 100% • U.S. Government Agencies & Instrumentalities 100% • State Obligations, Agencies & Local Gov't.
-15% • Local Government Investment Pools (Gov't Securities) 50% • Local Government Investment Pools (Prime Securities) Repurchase Agreements • Certificates of Deposit (insured/collateralized/SLOC) • Savings Deposits (insured/collateralized/SLOC) • U.S. Government Money Market Mutual Funds • Callable U.S. Agencies/Instrumentalities Commercial Paper By Institution: Repurchase Agreements No more that Collateralized Certificates of Deposit No more than SLOC Backed Certificates of Deposit No more than Commercial Paper No more than All Other (except U.S. Treasuries) No more than
+٠ U.S. Government Treasury Notes/Bills & Obligations 100% ٠ U.S. Government Agencies & Instrumentalities 100% ٠ State of Texas Obligations, Agencies & Local Gov't.
+15% • Local Government Investment Pools (Gov't Securities) 50% ٠ Local Government Investment Pools (Prime Securities)) 15% ٠ Repurchase Agreements 20% ٠ Certificates of Deposit (insured/collateralized/SLOC) 35% ٠ U.S. Money Market Mutual Funds 35% ٠ Callable U.S. Agencies/Instrumentalities 20% • Commercial Paper -5%15%